Plant Oil-Based Reactive Diluents for Coating and Composite Applications (RFT-438)

 Patents

-This technology is the subject of US Issued Patent No. 9,834,626 and is available for licensing/partnering opportunities.
+This technology is the subject of the Issued US Patent 9,834,626 and is available for licensing/partnering opportunities.

 Contact